maxpumperla/hyperas/README.md

 ### How does hyperas work?

 All we do is parse the `data` and `model` templates and translate them into proper `hyperopt` by reconstructing the `space` object that's then passed to `fmin`.
-Most of the relevant code is found in [optim.py](https://github.com/maxpumperla/hyperas/blob/master/hyperas/optim.py) and [utils.py](https://github.com/maxpumperla/hyperas/blob/master/hyperas/utils.py)
+Most of the relevant code is found in [optim.py](https://github.com/maxpumperla/hyperas/blob/master/hyperas/optim.py) and [utils.py](https://github.com/maxpumperla/hyperas/blob/master/hyperas/utils.py).

-.
+### How to read the output of a hyperas model?

+Hyperas translates your script into `hyperopt` compliant code, see [here](https://github.com/maxpumperla/hyperas/issues/140) for some guidance on how to interpret the result.